sib-swiss/NGS-longreads-training/docs/course_material/group_work.md

 ## :fontawesome-solid-brain: Project 1: Differential isoform expression analysis of ONT data

-In this project, you will be working with data from the resource as the data we have already worked on:
+In this project, you will be working with data from the same resource as the data we have already worked on:

 Clark, M. B. et al (2020). *Long-read sequencing reveals the complex splicing profile of the psychiatric risk gene CACNA1C in human brain*.
 Molecular Psychiatry, 25(1), 37–47. [https://doi.org/10.1038/s41380-019-0583-1](https://doi.org/10.1038/s41380-019-0583-1).